Apply for free school meals

 Children under the compulsory school age who are in full time education may also be eligible for free meals.

-The government have temporarily extended free school meal eligibility to include some children of groups who have no recourse to public funds (NRPF).
-These groups are:
+From 13 April 2022 the government have permanently extended free school meal eligibility to children in all households with no recourse to public funds (NRPF), subject to maximum income thresholds.

 How to apply